veelo/gettext/readme.md

 There are various tools to do this, from dedicated stand-alone editors, editor plugins or modes, web applications to command line utilities.

 Currently my presonal favourite is [Poedit](https://poedit.net/).
 You open the template, select the target language and start translating with real-time suggestions from various online translation engines.
+Or you let the AI give it its best effort and translate all messages at once, before reviewing the problematic ones (requires subscription).
 It supports marking translations that need work and adding notes to translations.

-## Updating translations
+## Updating translations manually

 Any translations that have fallen behind the template will need to be updated by a translator.
 To detect any such translations, you can scan for warnings in the output of this command:
 ```shell